Helping preschooler learn to listen to teacher

 Note that it doesn't really matter what kind of teacher Ms. Williams is.
 Your daughter will begin to feel more connected to her, which will make her feel

 more comfortable in the classroom.
 Your daughter's developing fondness for the teacher will also help the teacher to respond more patiently towards

 2. Work with your daughter and the teacher on navigating transitions.
 Imagine your daughter at school, engaged in a task.
 The teacher interrupts her with a request.
 Naturally, it's hard for her to shift gears.
 Most kids, especially those we call “strong-willed,” find transitions tough.

 Notice what helps your daughter with transitions at home.
 A two minute warning?
 Having you touch her or look her in the eye while you make the request?
 Being able to take charge of the “clean-up” process herself?

 Then work with the teacher to formulate an approach that works for your daughter, one the teacher won't find burdensome.
-Maybe if the teacher put her hand on your daughter's arm and looked her in the eye, your daughter would "hear" her.
+She does, after all, have a whole class to manage.
+But maybe if the teacher put her hand on your daughter's arm and looked her in the eye, your daughter would "hear" her?
 Maybe your daughter needs a two minute warning, or the reassurance that she can return to her current activity at another time.
 Maybe she needs to know at the start of an activity how long it will last before the next one.
 Maybe the teacher needs to show her the chart of the day's activities, so she begins to know what to expect.

 3. Help your daughter to regulate her stress level, both in and out of the classroom.
 Here's a challenging environment, and your daughter is regulating herself by focusing on a task.
 She doesn't respond immediately to the teacher because taking in that new demand jeopardizes her self-regulation in the face of the stressful environment.
 A better relationship with the teacher will motivate her to want to please the teacher, but we still need to help her with her stress level and self-regulation.